dainst/cilantro/README.md

 After that re-run the tests and they may succeed.

-In case of duplicate entries in the database clean your test containers with:
+* In case of duplicate entries in the database clean your test containers with:

     docker-compose down

+* If you run into an error using `make run-frontend`on mac, run `softwareupdate --install -a` to update the whole system to the newest state.
+If the error remains, check if it is this Error-Code: `getaddrinfo ENOTFOUND x86_64-apple-darwin13.4.0`, if so use the command `unset HOST`and retry the make call.

 ## Code style